Wilderness Run (Carowinds)

-Wilderness Run (formerly known as Taxi Jam, Hey Arnold's Taxi Chase, and Lucy's Crabbie Cabbie) is a steel roller coaster at Carowinds.
+Wilderness Run (formerly known as Taxi Jam, Hey Arnold Taxi Chase, and Lucy's Crabbie Cabbie) is a steel roller coaster at Carowinds, near Charlotte, North Carolina.

 Design

-Wilderness Run, next to Intimidator, has a green track with brown supports, including a yellow and orange train with a red stripe down the middle.
+Wilderness Run, next to Thunder Striker, has a green track with brown supports, including a yellow and orange train with a red stripe down the middle.
 The train consists of six cars with two people per car making a total of twelve riders.
 The coaster was made by E&F Miler Industries which also made the Taxi Jam roller coaster at Canada's Wonderland and The Great Pumpkin Coaster at Kings Island and Kings Dominion.